Ginevale/go-exercises/README.md

 <details>
 <summary>bonus</summary>

-* Enter in the function folder
+* Enter in the function-bonus folder
 * Run the programm _function-bonus.go_
 * Type in the terminal the following commands and "Your result is" alongside with the sum of the two numbers you chose will be printed as results
 ```bash